Enjoying the Holidays With RA

 Your spouse or teenager can run errands.
 Even younger kids can help with cleaning, preparing and decorating.

-Whatever you can ask others to do, do it and ask for help as much as you can.
-And while you are at it, learn to set boundaries.
+Whatever you can ask others to do, do it, and ask for help as much as you can.
+While you are at it, learn to set boundaries.
 You cannot attend every holiday party or help at every volunteer event.

 Do only what is important and makes you happy.
 You are entitled to enjoy the holidays, stay in good emotional and physical health, and not feel exhausted and overburdened with responsibilities.